firebird631/siis/README.md

 * --backtest process a backtesting, uses paper mode traders and data history avalaible in the database.
 * --timestep=\<seconds> Timestep in seconds to increment the backesting.
 More precise is more accurate but need more computing simulation.
 Adjust to at least fits to the minimal candles size uses in the backtested strategies.
 Default is 60 seconds.
 * --time-factor=\<factor> in backtesting mode only allow the user to change the time factor and permit to interact during the backtesting.
 Default speed factor is as fast as possible.
-* --check-data @todo Process a test on candles data.
-Check if there is inconsitencies into the time of the candles and if there is some gaps.
-The test is done only on the defined range of time.
 * --from=<YYYY-MM-DDThh:mm:ss> define the date time from which start the backtesting, fetcher or binarizer.
 If ommited use whoole data set (take care).
 * --to=<YYYY-MM-DDThh:mm:ss> define the date time to which stop the backtesting, fetcher or binarizer.
 If ommited use now.
 * --last=\<number> Fast last number of candles for every watched market (take care can take all requests credits on the broker).